concreted/dqiv-nds-en-script-patcher/README.md

     - Rules:
         - `they's` to `they are`
         - `What luck!` to `Found` - this makes the standard item discovery text flow better since we cannot use the `%0` control character to add the proper prefix.
 - Re-layout line by first converting all newlines into spaces.
-Then split segments into lines with a max limit (usually 44) on space boundaries, changing spaces to newlines.
+Then split segments into lines with a max limit (usually 43) on space boundaries, changing spaces to newlines.
+There is a strange issue where the game auto-advances text boxes under certain conditions which can make the text box auto-advance to an empty screen.
+Because of this I remove newlines from end of each line, which seems to fix this issue without causing any other problems.
+- Pad the segment to match the original segment's length.
+- Repeat

-Each resulting file should be same size as the original.
+Each resulting file should be the same size as the original.
+Each text segment should also be the exact same size as the original.
+The game expects text segments to start and end at specific places and resizing the text segments causes errors when the game tries to display text.

 The file `b0801000.mpt` contains text used in battles.
-Battle text is rendered in a smaller font, so the normal 42-char line limit makes lines a little too short.
-Also, there is a strange issue where the game auto-advances text boxes under certain conditions which can make the text box auto-advance to an empty screen.
-For these reasons I do the following special case logic for this file.
-This causes a few issues which are noted in the following section.
+Battle text is rendered in a smaller font, so the normal 43-char line limit causes strange line splits in some places.
+Instead I reflow with line limit of 45 (this causes the enemy death text to flow better).
-- Force reflow to remove all existing newlines
-- Reflow with line limit of 45 (this causes the enemy death text to flow better)
-- Remove newlines from end of each line

 Additionally, we apply a special patch to shorten chapter names in `b1007000.mpt`.
 The `en` chapter titles overflow the JA ROM chapter heading text boxes so are shortened.